-During the past year, Pretreatment personnel investigated a total of ten spills within the NBC service district.
-Five spills in the Field's Point district were investigated, while five spill investigations were conducted in the Bucklin Point district.
-Of the ten investigations, six were in response to oil or fuel spills and four were in response to chemical spills.
+During 2004, Pretreatment staff investigated a total of 16 spills within the NBC service district.
+Eight spills in the Field's Point district were investigated, while eight spill investigations were conducted in the Bucklin Point district.
+Of the 16 investigations, five were in response to oil or fuel spills and eleven were in response to chemical spills.